Toyon/Chilipepper/README.md

 Chilipepper
 ===========

 This repository hosts projects related to the Toyon Research Corporation Chilipepper FMC radio board.
-The board can be purchased here
+The board has been discontinued
 <http://www.toyon.com/chilipepper.php>.
 All supporting guides and demonstration files are found off this page on github.

 The labs and examples target the Xilinx ZED board